jspecify/jspecify-reference-checker/README.md

 $ ./gradlew jspecifySamplesTest

-# The tests will fail for two reasons:
-#
-# 1. Our checker has some known issues.
-# 2. The samples use @NullnessUnspecified, an annotation that currently doesn't exist in the mainline of jspecify/jspecify.
-#
-# To get the tests to pass, you can check and build out a different branch of
-# our sample repo, one that has the expected incorrect results encoded into the
-# samples *and* has @NullnessUnspecified present:

-$ ( cd ../jspecify && git checkout samples-google-prototype && ./gradlew )

 # During development, you may wish to pass `-x ensureCheckerFrameworkBuilt` to
 # `gradlew` for every build after your first.
 This will prevent the build
 # process from also rebuilding some of our *dependencies* (which is slow).

+# As noted above, this process will likely fail for multiple reasons.
+#
-# Also note: For some of the repos that the build process clones, it creates
+# Step 1 of the process of fixing them is to improve some of the repos cloned
+# by the build process: Some of those repos are created as single-branch clones
-# single-branch clones that use an https URL instead of a git URL.
-You may want
+# that use an https URL instead of a git URL.
+You can convert them into more
-# to convert them into more "normal" GitHub clones:
+# "normal" GitHub clones:

 $ perl -pi -e 's#https://github.com/#git\@github.com:#; s#fetch = \+refs/heads/(main|master):refs/remotes/origin/(main|master)#fetch = +refs/heads/*:refs/remotes/origin/*#;' ../*/.git/config